sea-grass/zig-present/README.md

 # zig-present

-`zig-present` is a command-line tool for creative interactive TUI presentations.
+`zig-present` is a command-line tool for creating interactive TUI presentations.

 Presentations are expressed in a simple text format.
 Here's an example presentation: